Motion to Take Note

 None of this is relevant if we do not have the workforce and funding that we need.
 I am pleased that NHS funding for young people has increased.
 I was concerned to hear the noble Lord, Lord Bradley, and his comments about reduced funding.
 The information I have is that children’s mental health funding is increasing.
 It has gone up from £516 million in 2015-16 to £687.2 million in 2017-18.
 Planned spend next year is £727.3 million, an increase of 5.8% compared to the previous year.
 This will be monitored with the investment standard and dashboard.
 I am happy to follow this up with the noble Lord, but I believe that NHS funding for mental health is increasing and at a faster rate than overall NHS funding.
 We are tracking this and ensuring that local CCGs stick to that commitment.
 This transformative investment will ensure that more young people receive the mental health support they need.

-I finally turn to the questions about suicide prevention, which were movingly spoken about by the noble Lord, Lord Giddens, and others.
+I finally turn to the questions about suicide prevention, which was movingly spoken about by the noble Lord, Lord Giddens, and others.
 The noble Lord is right that we have an excellent suicide prevention strategy.
 It must be based on accurate data.
 It is challenging to ensure we have that data, but I have a great deal of confidence in Public Health England working with local authorities to ensure we raise the standards of that work.
 Understanding the reasons for suicide is complex.
 Suicides among children are relatively rare, but each is an appalling tragedy, so we must work with every ounce of our abilities to move forward and make that better.

 I am proud that we recently increased the amount of research funding for mental health, by a record amount, to £74.8 million.
 This will play an important role in helping us understand the sources of all forms of mental ill-health, including those that drive individuals to suicide.